 BA, Kalamazoo College

 Katina Bitsicas teaches courses in digital storytelling, media production, video art and experimental documentary.
 She is a new media artist who utilizes video, photography, and performance in her art works.
 Her works explore the effects of crime, traumatic personal events, and architectural containments on the human psyche.
 By dissecting the victim-perpetrator dichotomy as well as the impact of imprisonment, whether it is in a jail, asylum, home, or mind, she creates unconventional dialogues about these topics.
 Based on personal experiences, she explores these larger political, social, and psychological issues on an intimate level.

 Born in East Lansing, Michigan, Katina currently resides in Columbia, MO.
 She received her BA from Kalamazoo College and Post-Baccalaureate from SACI in Florence, Italy, and was awarded the Elizabeth A. Sackler Museum Educational Trust Scholarship.
 Katina then received her MFA from the University of South Florida.
-She is currently the Interim Program Director and Assistant Teaching Professor of Digital Storytelling at the University of Missouri.
+She is currently the Program Director and an Assistant Professor of Digital Storytelling at the University of Missouri.